 – Staff must have training specific to the needs of residents.

-A physician’s services must be available to every resident in an assisted living center, but someone who needs full-time nursing care should not be admitted.
+A physician’s services must be available for every resident to receive medical care in an assisted living center, but someone who needs full-time nursing care should not be admitted.
 The amount of nursing care allowed is less than eight hours per day.

-The state’s largest city is Sioux Falls, where memory care costs about $4,387 per month and $52,644 per year.
-Sioux Falls is also the least-expensive city for memory care.
-The most expensive place for memory care in South Dakota is Rapid City, where costs are about $5,185 per month and $62,220 annually.
+In Sioux Falls memory care costs about $4,125 per month and $49,500 per year.
+Sioux Falls is also the least-expensive city in SD for memory care.
+The most expensive place for memory care is Rapid City, where costs are about $5,058 per month and $60,696 annually.
+Costs are generally slightly higher in the western Black Hills and Badlands region of SD than in the eastern lakes and prairies areas.
+Areas including the Cheyenne River and Crow Creek reservations that make up much of the middle of South Dakota have few options for state-sanctioned memory care.

 – Turn in bed and raise from a chair or bed without assistance or with the help of just one staff member.